Skip to content

 El Azhar Park

-The park’s development cost over USD $30 million and the man behind the idea to establish it the Aga Khan IV.
-A descendant of the Fatimid Imam-Caliphs who founded Cairo in 969 A.D.
+The park’s development cost over USD 30 million, and the man behind the idea to establish it was the Aga Khan IV.
+He is a descendant of the Fatimid Imam-Caliphs, who founded Cairo in 969 A.D.

-The Park boasts vast gardens as far as the eye can see, where friends and families can gather to stroll or have a bite to each at the cafes or restaurants inside.
+The Park boasts vast gardens as far as the eye can see, where friends and families can gather to stroll or have a bite with each other at the cafes or restaurants inside.

-It is the perfect place for a visit during the summer or spring when the weather is quite enjoyable.
+It is the perfect place to visit during the summer or spring when the weather is quite enjoyable.

 Aquarium Grotto Garden, Cairo